 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Playing a warped record won’t damage the stylus or the player but it can damage the record.
+Playing a warped record won’t damage the stylus or the player but it can damage the record even further.
 Even if it doesn’t damage the record at the very least there will be some inconsistencies with the sound quality and listening to the record might not be very pleasant.

 In the worst case scenario your stylus might not be able to stay in the grooves so it may skip a lot and damage the record even further.
 Although you CAN play a warped record it is not a good idea to do so without fixing the record as you don’t want to risk damaging it even more.